OpenVMM Logging

 Configuring OpenHCL Trace Logging

-for OpenHCL is the same for configuring tracing for OpenVMM.
+OpenHCL initialization.
+The filter syntax is the same as for OpenVMM.

 To open a new terminal window with global OpenHCL debug level tracing enabled: